Moving Forward Together: Healthy Habits for Your Children In Two Households

 • | Meghan Freed

 Making the switch from one home to two will require some adjusting at first, but when you and your spouse observe similar rules and routines, your children will quickly adapt to their new situation and begin to thrive.
-Here are some tips that can help make the process easier for children and parents alike.

 Let Them Know What to Expect

 Young children need extra TLC when it comes to coping with change.
-You can make them feel secure by establishing a schedule that they can understand and anticipate.
-You and your former spouse can post identical calendars with information about where the kids will be on any given day, so they can look forward to their time with you.
+You can make them feel secure by establishing a schedule they can understand and anticipate.
+You and your former spouse can post identical calendars with information about where the kids will be on any given day so they can look forward to their time with you.

 Ensure that Each Home Has What They Need